TestMasters LSAT Course offerings in Salt Lake City, Utah

 Full Length LSAT Course

-- Eighty classroom hours of instruction
+- Eighty hours of in-class instruction

-- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 6500 questions)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 7,500 total)

 - Access to TestMasters’ copyrighted methods and techniques